 Thie Student Headship Team work closely with an Assistant Headteacher to determine areas of priority for development within the student population and these are then discussed in detail by the Student Council.
 The Student Council is made up of the Head Boy and Head Girl and two elected representatives from each Learning Community.
 This group then determine how best to consult with the student population in general and also to feed any concerns or issues back to the Student Headship Team.

-Head Girl and Head Boy for 2017-18 are: Erin Porter & David Walker
+Head Girl and Head Boy for 2018-19 are: Jessica Lister & James Meekin

 Their deputies are:

 Zarah Shamim, Emma Simmons, Frankie Phillips & Daniel Clark

 Every mentor group elects two students to be the channel of communication between the student population as a whole and the Student Council.
 They meet in their Learning Community every half term in meetings led by their elected representatives, and a deputy head boy/girl.